kgust/go_challenge/challenge_02/README.md

 ### Task 1: Word Game

-Crate a word game where the player is gien a set of letters and tries to make as many words as possible from those letters in 30 seconds.
+Create a word game where the player is given a set of letters and tries to make as many words as possible from those letters in 30 seconds.
 Make sure that the letters you provide actually work before you display them (no fair giving them XQZK).
 At the end of